Toys & Activities

 My dogs were startled when the Wicked Ball came back to life after 30 minutes of rest.

 But no other dog ball automatically rolls and moves on its own to encourage your dog to interact with it.
-The automatic moving and rolling features remind your dog that the Wicked Ball is there and waiting to be played with!
+It’s the automatic moving and rolling features that remind your dog the Wicked Ball is there and waiting to be played with!

 Here’s what we like (and don’t like) about the Wicked Ball…